-At my presentation to a chapter of the Association of Fundraising Professionals earlier this year, the audience asked some excellent questions.
+At my presentation to the Association of Fundraising Professionals chapter, the audience asked some excellent questions.
 Here is one and my answer.
 It will be beneficial to you when you encounter high fundraising expectations.

 First, take the “you” out of it.
 Focus instead on the origin of the goal.
-Rarely will the history of the goal include a thoughtful analysis of giving patterns, considerations of the marketplace, and other investments such as PR, marketing, and development.
-If you discover this kind of history, you may discover that the goal isn’t a blue sky, after all.
-More often, the goal will be based on the funds needed to close a budget deficit, the funds raised by another envied nonprofit, or the development staff’s salary multiplied by ten.
+Rarely will the goal’s history include a thoughtful analysis of giving patterns, considerations of the marketplace, and other investments such as PR, marketing, and development.
+If you discover this kind of history, you may find that the goal isn’t a blue sky, after all.
+The target often stems from the funds needed to close a budget deficit, the funds raised by another envied nonprofit, or the development staff’s salary multiplied by ten.
 In this case, move on to teach.

 Ask: How was that goal determined?